 What kinds of jobs pay below a living wage?

-Out of nearly 400 different occupations in Buncombe County, 59, or 15%, pay below $11.35/hour.
+Out of nearly 400 different occupations in Buncombe County, 59, or 15%, paid below the Living Wage Rate in 2009.
 Although the number of low-wage occupations is relatively low, the number of workers occupying these jobs is high.
 According to Employment Security Commission data released in 2009, 35,820 workers are employed in these low-wage occupations, representing nearly one third (31%) of the Buncombe County workforce.

 Of Buncombe County low-wage workers, one third, 34%, are employed in food preparation and serving related occupations.
 22% are retail sales workers.
 10% work transportation and material moving occupations.
 9% are building cleaning workers, and 9% hold office and administrative occupations.
 These jobs pay between $8 and $10/hour, and typically don’t offer benefits of any kind.

 Many of these low-wage occupations are also among the fastest growing occupations in the Mountain Area.
-Of the 25 fastest growing occupations in the Mountain Area, 11 pay below a living wage of $11.35/hr.
+Of the 25 fastest growing occupations in the Mountain Area, 11 paid below a living wage in 2009.
 While 31% of the Buncombe County workforce earns less than a living wage today, growth in low-wage occupations will increase that ratio may be much greater by 2016.

 Who Earns Below a Living Wage in our Community?